robbinsr/robbinsr.github.io/README.md

-You are reading the README.md file in the robbinsr.github.io GitHub repository that stores code for Russ Robbins' portfollio which is hosted at robbinsr.github.io.
+You are reading the README.md file in the GitHub repository that stores code for Russ Robbins' portfolio hosted at robbinsr.github.io.

 Files that are here include: